healkeiser/fxlog/README.md

 from fxlog import fxlogger

 logger = fxlog.configure_logger('my_logger')
-logger.debug('This is a debug message.')
+logger.debug('This is a debug message')
 ```

 To delete old log files, you can use the `fxlog` module as follows: